3. EU budget and UK contribution

 Section contents

-• UK net contribution was about 0.4% of GDP and less than 1.2% of public expenditure in 2019
+• UK net contribution was about 0.4% of GDP a year: less than 1.2% of public expenditure in 2019

 • For 2019, UK contribution was: